'What a wonder it is! So grand, so solemn, so vast! And yet so delicate, so airy, so graceful!'

 With these words, Mark Twain captured the essence of the Duomo di Milano.
-This elegant and enormous Gothic Cathedral ranks high in the "Must See When in Europe" list.
+This elegant and enormous Gothic Cathedral ranks high in the 'Must See When in Europe' list.
 It is, in fact, one of Italy's landmarks.
-It also has the distinction of being one of the word's largest Roman Catholic cathedrals.
+It also has the distinction of being one of the world's largest Roman Catholic cathedrals.
 It is second only to the Cathedral of Seville.
-It boasts of a capacity of 40,000 and is built on 12,000 square meters of land.
+It boasts a capacity of 40,000 and is built on 12,000 square meters of land.
 The conception of the Duomo is attributed to Duke Gian Galeazzo Visconti.

-Its interiors, though a bit gloomy for some, is still magnificent by any standard, as it houses priceless religious relics and artworks.
+Though a bit gloomy for some, its interiors are still magnificent by any standard, as it houses priceless religious relics and artworks.
 Perhaps the most famous of this is the gruesome statue depicting the martyrdom (by flaying!) of San Bartolomeo.
 This is the work of Marco D'Agrate.
-There is also the crypt that houses the remains of Gian Giacomo Medici and San Carlo Borromeo, vestments and tapestries (particularly those that have been donated by princes and noblemen), ivory pieces and gold and silver vases.
-It also boasts of the Holy Nail, which was given by St. Helena to Constantine.
+The crypt that houses the remains of Gian Giacomo Medici and San Carlo Borromeo, vestments and tapestries (particularly those that have been donated by princes and noblemen), ivory pieces, and gold and silver vases.
+It also boasts of the Holy Nail, which St. Helena gave to Constantine.
 This nail is said to come from the very cross where Jesus was crucified.
-There is also an 18th century sundial close to the entrance.
+There is also an 18th-century sundial close to the entrance.

 There are also three altars created by Pellegrino Pellegrini plus the Medeghino, which is a monument to Gian Giacomo Medici di Marignano.

 The Duomo is open every day starting from 7:00 in the morning up until 6:45 in the afternoon.
 We suggest that you come early for the mass.
 That way, you avoid the crowds, and you can even be able to spend a little time in prayer and meditation.